JLeFevre559/JleFevre559.github.io/system_project/documentation.md

     * Uranus
     * Pluto
     * Eris
-As a user I want to be able to see interesting information about each planet
+%half finished%As a user I want to be able to see interesting information about each planet
     * Orbital distance
     * Perihelion
     * Aphelion